Engin-Boot/pong-stage-muskan01/Stage0/Player-1-score.md

 ## Feature

-This module is reponsible to update and save the score of player 1.
+This module is responsible to update and save the score of player 1.
 The variable which stores score of player 1 is score-one.

 ## Acceptance Criteria